We split our six days in Cambodia between Phnom Penh and Siem Reap, and—surprise, surprise—we were the laziest of lazy travelers. I mean, truly.

-It was so, so hot in Cambodia, so we spent far more time at the hotel pools than I usually deem appropriate.
-After our whistle-stop tour of Vietnam though, we figured that as long as we knocked off a few key site-seeing items, the poolside drinks were warranted.
+It was so, so hot in Cambodia.
+This means we spent far more time at the hotel pools than I usually deem appropriate.
+After our whistle-stop tour of Vietnam, though, we figured it was fine.
+As long as we knocked off a few key site-seeing items, the poolside drinks were warranted.
 Turns out, our afternoons lounging by the Plantation’s pool are some of my favorites from our time in Asia.

 Social Enterprises & NGOs // One of my very favorite things about Phnom Penh was the popularity of different restaurants and stores operated by NGOs working to stop the exploitation of children in Cambodia.
 A few people directed our attention toward these places, including Tammy of Tammy & Chris on the Move who is chock full of Cambodia info if you’re in need.
 We found ourselves purposely seeking out such establishments, and these were a few of our favorites:

 Sugar & Spice Cafe – This is a small cafe with amazing salads & sandwiches, and was located above the Daughters Boutique–which had clothing, accessories, and souvenirs handmade by locals.
-All proceeds benefit the Daughters of Cambodia, which supports victims of sex trafficking in their efforts to transition out of the industry and into a new, safe life.
+All proceeds benefit the Daughters of Cambodia, which supports victims of sex trafficking in transitioning out of the industry and into a new, safe life.

 Friends ‘N’ Stuff and Nail Bar – These two shops are right next to each other, and both benefit Friends-International.
-The goals of Friends-International are broader than Daughters of Cambodia, and their main aim is to help at-risk kids make better decisions, and set them on track to lead productive and fruitful lives.
+The goals of Friends-International are broader than Daughters of Cambodia.
+Their main aim is to help at-risk kids make better decisions, and set them on track to lead productive and fruitful lives.
 Though we didn’t buy anything from Friends ‘N’ Stuff, I did enjoy a (much needed) $5 pedicure at the Nail Bar!

 Romdeng – This is also under the Friends umbrella, and often mentioned as one of the best restaurants in Phnom Penh.
-Aside from the fact that the restaurant is operated by former street youths who are working hard for a brighter future, the food here was amazing.
-The menu asked that all patrons be patient and encouraging to the staff–many of whom were still struggling to build confidence and develop their professional skills… and all of whom were completely adorable.
+Aside from the fact that the restaurant is operated by former street youths working hard for a brighter future, the food here was amazing.
+The menu asked that all patrons be patient and encouraging to the staff.
+Many were still struggling to build confidence and develop their professional skills.
+All were completely adorable.